jackjf28/booknotes/books/designing-data-intensive-applications.md

 model assumes messages may be lost.

 # Part 2: Distributed Data

+There are many reasons as to why you would want to distribute a database:

+* **Scalability** - if the data volume or read and write load grows larger than what a single machine can handle, you can spread across multiple machines.
+* **Fault tolerance/high availability** - Continued functionality of a service even when one machine is down.
+* **Latency** - Speed up reads and writes from users across the world by having servers in various locations near your users.

+### Scaling to Higher Load

+The simplest approach is to buy a more powerful machine (_scaling up_) to scale to a higher load.
+This is a _shared-memory architecture_.

+The issue with this approach is that the cost to performance ratio is not linear.

+Another approach is the _shared-disk architecture_, which uses several machines with independent CPUs and RAM, but stores data on an array of disks that is shared between machines.
+Commonly this is used for some data warehousing workloads.

+#### Shared-Nothing Architectures

+_Shared-nothing architectures_ (i.e. _horizontal scaling_/_scaling out_) entail
+that each machine running the DB software is called a _node_.
+Each node uses its CPUs, RAM, and disks independently.
+Coordination between nodse is done on the software level.

+Shared-nothing architectures require the most caution from the engineer as there are constraints and trade offs.

+#### Replication Versus Partitioning

+There are two common ways data is distributed across multiple nodes:

+* **Replication** - Keeping a copy of the same data on several different nodes, potentially in different locations.
+Replication provides redundancy: if some nodes are unavailable, the data can still be served from the remaining nodes.
+Replication can also improve performance.

+* **Partitioning** - Splitting a big database into smaller subsets so that different partitions can be assigned to different nodes (i.e. _sharding_).

 ## Replication

+_Replication_ means keeping a copy of the same data on multiple machines that are connected via a network.

+Replication is easy if your data doesn't change over time, you just need to copy the data to every node once.
+The difficulty of replication lies in handling changes to replicated data.

+There are three popular algorithms for replicating changes between nodes:

+* **single-leader**
+* **multi-leader**
+* **leaderless**

+There are many trade-offs to ocnsider with replication: for example, whether to use synchronous or asynchronous replication, and how to handle failed replicas.

 ### Leaders and Followers

+The most common solution for database writes being processed by every replica is _leader-based replication_, which works as follows:

+1. One of the replicas is the _leader_.
+Writes must be sent to the leader, which first writes the new data to its local storage.

+2. The other replicas (_followers_) receives data from the leader when a new write passes through the leader and updates its local copy of the database accordingly, by applying the writes in the same order they were processed on the leader.

+3. When a client wants to read from the database, it can query either the leader or any of the followers.
+Writes are only accepted on the leader.

+This mode of replication is built-in to many RDBMSs, like PostgreSQL (>=v9.0), MySQL, Oracle Data Guard, and SQL Server's AlwaysOn Availability Groups.
+Some NoSQL databases that have this include MongoDB, RethinkDB, and Espresso.
+Distributed messages brokers use it as well: Kafka and RabbitMQ highly available queues.

+#### Synchronous Versus Asynchronous Replication

 ### Problems with Replication Lag
 ### Multi-Leader Replication
 ### Leaderless Replication